programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 The dashboard should look like this:

-{% include figure.html filename="en-or-interactive-data-visualization-dashboard-03.png" alt="A screenshot showing what the dashboard looks like.
-There are two line graphs: one shows how media attention to Ukraine-related words in TV stations changes over time; the other shows the same but for Russia-related words" caption="Figure 3.
+{% include figure.html filename="en-or-interactive-data-visualization-dashboard-03.gif" alt="A screen recording showing what the dashboard looks like.
+There are two line graphs: one shows how media attention to Ukraine-related words in TV stations changes over time; the other shows the same but for Russia-related words.
+The line graphs change when the date range is modified." caption="Figure 3.
 The TV airtime dashboard interface." %}

 ## Deploying the Dashboard